 A brief history of the mountain

-Other theories also investigate the astronomical function of the mountain.
-According to these, here the scholars and high priests could study the cosmos, the constellations, and the different solstices that occurred.
-It could have been the climate study zone or future dates, too.
+Other theories investigate the mountain’s astronomical function.
+According to these, scholars and high priests could study the cosmos, constellations, and the different solstices that occurred here.
+It could also have been the climate study zone or future dates.

-Although the original purpose of the road built on this mountain will always be one of the mysteries of Machu Picchu.
+Although the original purpose of the road built on this mountain will always be one of the mysteries.

 The Hiking: Step by Step